-The total and individual cross sections for the production of a SM Higgs boson with a mass of 125 GeV as functions of center-of-mass energy are plotted in Fig. 3.1 while its decay branching ratios and total width are shown in Table 3.1.
-As an s-channel process, the cross section of the $e^+e^- \to ZH$ process reaches its maximum at $\sqrt{s} \sim 250$ GeV, and then decreases asymptotically as 1/s.
+The total and individual cross sections for the production of a SM Higgs boson with a mass of 125 GeV as functions of center-of-mass energy are plotted in Fig. 9 while its decay branching ratios and total width are shown in Table 3.
+As an s-channel process, the cross section of the $e^+e^- \rightarrow ZH$ process reaches its maximum at $\sqrt{s} \sim 250$ GeV, and then decreases asymptotically as 1/s.
 The VBF production processes are through t-channel exchanges of vector bosons.
-Their cross sections increase logarithmically as $\ln^2(s/M_V^2)$.
+Their cross sections increase logarithmically as $\ln^2(s/M_V^2)$ .
 Because of the accidental small neutral-current Zee coupling, the VBF cross section is dominated by the W fusion process.
-Numerical values of these cross sections at $\sqrt{s} = 250$ GeV are listed in Table 3.1.